 - How much do they spend in the area?

-- Where do they stay when they arrive?
+- Where do they stay?

 - What can be done to make them visit more often?